-This program imports a TIFF raster file (8 or 24 bit) to GRASS raster file(s).
+This program imports a TIFF raster file (8bit) to a GRASS raster file.
 Output is placed in the /cell directory under the user's current GRASS mapset.

-Verbose mode Parameters:
+-v Verbose mode

-Name of an existing TIFF raster file to be imported.
+input=name Name of an existing TIFF raster file to be imported.